One Man in My Heart: Critical reception

 Anderson Jones from Entertainment Weekly described it as "melodramatic synth-pop-orchestrated".
-Music writer and columnist James Masterton noted that it is unusually featuring Joanne and Suzan on vocals completely on their own.
+Music writer and columnist James Masterton noted that it is unusually featuring Catherall and Sulley on vocals completely on their own.
 "The result is a tender woman's ballad to which the expression 'lovely' could almost be said to have been coined."
-A reviewer from Music Week rated it four out of five, describing it as "a gorgeous semi-ballad that could be ABBA if you didn't know better."
+Jennifer Nine from Melody Maker wrote, "More enticing craftmanship sparkles in the music-box minuet of 'One Man in My Heart': tiny, shimmering, and ooh-la-la-luscious as Saint Etienne without the swotty paperwork."
+Another Melody Maker editor, Dave Simpson, said, "'One Man' is a straight(ish) love song, catchy as crabs and delivered with the slight awkwardness critics often mistake for irony."
+A reviewer from Music Week gave it four out of five, describing it as "a gorgeous semi-ballad that could be ABBA if you didn't know better."
 Criticism of Susan Ann Sulley's vocals was that she was too technically proficient making her sound "bland"; one critic declared that he missed "the rough edges of the girl plucked from the Sheffield dance floor".
+Tony Cross from Smash Hits gave it three out of five, writing, "This is repetitive but very, very sweet, as Susan (that's the blonde bird) gently whimpers of having one man in her heart and another in her head (must be getting a bit crowded round her way by now).
+It's moody, soothing and, though a little dull, a sure-fire hit."

 Music video

-The accompanying music video for "One Man in My Heart" has a similar cinematography style to the video for the previous single Tell Me When and had the same director, Andy Morahan.
+The accompanying music video for "One Man in My Heart" has a similar cinematography style to the video for the previous single "Tell Me When" and had the same director, Andy Morahan.
 It is set in a Parisian cafe and principally features (for this song) lead vocalist Susan Ann Sulley sat on her own having a coffee while singing to herself; whilst watching the other customers.
 Fellow band members Philip Oakey and Joanne Catherall are seated elsewhere in the cafe and the camera pans to them for their backing vocals and Oakey's incidental spoken words.

-Known in the media for her regular dramatic style changes Sulley had the look of an elegant business woman for the video.
-Sulley always insists that she "doesn’t dress up for music videos" and the style seen on screen is how she could be found in her daily life.
-She changed her style again before the next music video later that year.
+The video received considerable play on VH1.